FlavienVa/Cours_EPFL/Computer System/Computer System Week 10.md

 	it’s called slow, because it starts from a small window; but it’s not really slow, the window increases exponentially

 Linear increase = congestion avoidance
-	this term does make sense; it means that TCP expects congestion, so it increases the windowmore cautiously
+	this term does make sense; it means that TCP expects congestion, so it increases the window more cautiously

 ### Flow + congestion control
 <u>Goal: not overwhelm receiver or network</u>